State Fair (novel): Plot

 The novel follows the Frake family from the fictional town of Brunswick, Iowa.
-The father, Abel, has a Hampshire boar named "Blue Boy" that he thinks can win the grand championship at the Iowa State Fair.
-At the beginning of the story, he bets the local Storekeeper that "Blue Boy" will win the grand prize and that the Frakes will all have a good time at the fair and be better off for it when the fair is over.
-The pessimistic Storekeeper accepts the bet, but also bets that if he (the Storekeeper) loses, something "worse than anything you can think of" will have happened to the Frakes at the fair unbeknownst to Abel.
+Father Abel believes his Hampshire boar, "Blue Boy", can win the Iowa State Fair grand championship.
+He bets the local storekeeper that "Blue Boy" will win and that every Frake will have a good time and be better off for attending the fair.
+The pessimistic storekeeper accepts the bet, but also wagers that if he (the storekeeper) loses, it means something "worse than anything you can think of" will have happened to the Frakes at the fair, and unbeknownst to Abel.

-The mother, Melissa, has a set of pickles and wants to win blue ribbons for them, beating the competition that has won in prior years.
-Teenage son Wayne has been practicing so he can win at the "hoop-la" ring toss stand and get revenge on the crooked carnival barker who had taken his money and pride in previous years.
-Teenage daughter Margy just wants to enjoy herself at the fair and take a break from everyday life.
-Both teenagers are also in the mood for a new romance.
-Wayne worries that his girlfriend, Eleanor, who has just spent her first year at college and will not be accompanying him to the fair, has gotten too sophisticated for him.
-Margy meanwhile finds herself bored with her responsible, devoted, but dull boyfriend Harry Ware, who has planned their whole lives as a farm couple already, and will also not be coming to the fair.
+Mother Melissa wants her pickles to win blue ribbons, beating the previous winners.
+Teen son Wayne has been practicing to win the "hoop-la" ring toss to get revenge on the crooked carnival barker who cheated him in previous years.
+Wayne worries that his girlfriend, Eleanor, a college student, has grown too sophisticated for him.
+Younger sister, Margy, just wants a break from everyday farm life.
+She is bored with her devoted but dull boyfriend, Harry Ware, who has already planned their lives as farmers.
+Neither Eleanor nor Harry can attend the fair, while both Wayne and Margy are ready for new romances.

-At the fair, both Abel's hog and Melissa's pickles win blue ribbons, and both Wayne and Margy meet and fall in love with exciting new people whose backgrounds are very different from their own.
-At the hoop-la stand, Wayne meets Emily, the motherless daughter of a stock show manager, who lives a rootless life in hotels following horse shows, horse races and carnivals.
-Emily's father is preoccupied with horses, womanizing and gambling, and leaves his daughter mostly on her own.
+At the fair, Abel's hog and Melissa's pickles win blue ribbons, while Wayne and Margy both meet and romantically fall for people quite different from themselves.
+At the hoop-la stand, Wayne meets Emily, the motherless daughter of a stock show manager who lives a rootless life, residing in hotels, following horse shows, horse races and carnivals.
+While Emily's father is preoccupied with horses, womanizing, and gambling, she is mostly on her own.
 She uses her inside knowledge of horse racing to make money by betting, wears short skirts, goes to the theater, and drinks alcohol despite Prohibition.
 She gives Wayne his first drink and seduces him in her hotel room.
-On their last night at the fair, Wayne proposes, but Emily refuses because, while she loves Wayne, he has been raised to run a farm, and she does not want to give up her cosmopolitan lifestyle to become the hard-working farm wife Wayne would need.
-Instead, she plans to spend her large sum of horse-racing winnings on one last night of fun with Wayne and then say a "fond farewell" forever.
+On the fair's last night, Wayne proposes, but Emily refuses.
+She loves Wayne, but does not want to give up her cosmopolitan lifestyle and live on a farm.
+Instead, she plans to spend her large horse-racing winnings on one last night of fun with Wayne before saying a "fond farewell".